multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 const transactionOnNetwork = await new TransactionWatcher(networkProvider).awaitCompleted(txHash);
 ```

-In the end, you can parse the results using a `SmartContractTransactionsOutcomeParser`.
+In the end, you can parse the results using a [`SmartContractTransactionsOutcomeParser`](https://multiversx.github.io/mx-sdk-js-core/v13/classes/SmartContractTransactionsOutcomeParser.html).
 However, since the `parseDeploy` method requires a [`TransactionOutcome`](https://multiversx.github.io/mx-sdk-js-core/v13/classes/TransactionOutcome.html) object as input,
 we need to first convert our `TransactionOnNetwork` object to a `TransactionOutcome`, by means of a [`TransactionsConverter`](https://multiversx.github.io/mx-sdk-js-core/v13/classes/TransactionsConverter.html).

 :::important
-Generally speaking, the components of `sdk-core` and `sdk-network-providers` cover different aspects of the SDK.
+Generally speaking, the components of `sdk-core` and `sdk-network-providers` have different concerns.
 The former aims to be agnostic to network providers, while the latter is designed to cover specifics of [the available REST APIs](https://docs.multiversx.com/sdk-and-tools/rest-api).

 This being said, a certain impedance mismatch is expected between the two packages.
-This is resolved by means of specifically crafted _converters_ and _adapters_.
+This is resolved by means of specially crafted _converters_ and _adapters_.
 Currently, for the JavaScript / TypeScript SDKs, the _converters_ and _adapters_ are residents of the `sdk-core` package.
 However, this might change in the future - see the [sdk-specs](https://github.com/multiversx/mx-sdk-specs).
 :::